 Please be aware – we may update the route on several occasions due to events beyond our control.

-The most accurate route description is the one we issue on the day of the walk.
+The most accurate route description is the one we issue via email the week before the event.

 - What will I need to carry on the day?

-PLEASE NOTE: IF YOU HAVE A FOOD ALLERGY, WE STRONGLY RECOMMEND YOU CARRY YOUR OWN SUPPLIES; OR PLACE THESE ON THE SUPPORT VANS THE EVENING BEFORE THE WALK.
-THESE MUST BE IN CLEARLY LABELED AND IN SEALED CONTAINERS.
+PLEASE NOTE: IF YOU HAVE A FOOD ALLERGY, WE STRONGLY RECOMMEND YOU CARRY YOUR OWN SUPPLIES; OR PLACE THESE AT THE CHECK POINT BEFORE STARTING THE WALK.
+THESE MUST BE CLEARLY LABELED AND IN SEALED CONTAINERS.

 You are required to bring with you at least one 500ml refillable water bottle.